Informatievlaanderen/VSDS-LDES-E2E-testing/tests/030.ldio-workbench-ngsi-v2-to-oslo/README.md

 # Use New Framework to Convert Water Quality NGSI-v2 to NGSI-LD or OSLO Model - Part 2
-This tests is the second and final step towards a setup which does not require the use of Apache NiFi to host the workflow which converts the incoming NGSI-v2 messages towards an OSLO model (or a NGSI-LD model if no corresponding OSLO model exists).
-The test is based on the [previous IoW test](../016.mixed-workbench-ngsi-v2-to-oslo/README.md).

-This second step towards a NiFi-less approach executes the complete transformation pipline using the [new runner](https://github.com/Informatievlaanderen/VSDS-Linked-Data-Interactions).
-The result is then ingested in an LDES server.
+The test verifies that the LDES Server can host multiple LDES.
+This test is based on the [IoW test 017](../017.ldio-workbench-ngsi-v2-to-oslo/README.md) where multiple servers are required.
+In this test we recreate the same scenario but host all three LDES collections on one LDES server.

-> **Note**: that the steps and the results are identical to these from the [previous IoW test](../015.nifi-workbench-ngsi-v2-to-oslo/README.md).
+> **Note**: that the steps and the results are identical to these from the [IoW test 017](../017.ldio-workbench-ngsi-v2-to-oslo/README.md).

 ## Test Setup
 > **Note**: if needed, copy the [environment file (.env)](./.env) to a personal file (e.g. `user.env`) and change the settings as needed.
 If you do, you need to add ` --env-file user.env` to each `docker compose` command.